Discover urban trails, provincial parks, and historic

 Kate Pace Way, North Bay; Kinsmen Trail, North Bay

 Wind, water and wanderlust—the perfect way to experience an intimate connection to the Gateway of the North is through pedal power.
-The Kate Pace Way, North Bay’s original bike path, gets top honour when highlighting great places to ride in the city.
+The Kate Pace Way, North Bay’s original bike trail, gets top honour when highlighting great places to ride in the city.
 The envy of northern communities near and far, the Kate Pace Way is a 12+km paved pathway winding leisurely through the city’s core, and curving around the east end of the bay.
 If the sun is shining, the path will be buzzing with energy as families and friends bike together and connect at North Bay’s lively waterfront.
 The Kinsmen Trail connecting to the “Paceway” near the waterfront offers another 7km path along Chippewa Creek through the heart of the city.
 If you’re seeking a unique experience, check out North Bay Fun Rentals at the waterfront, and try their multi-seat bicycle!

 Whether you’re seeking a closer connection to nature or want to experience the energy of the waterfront, you’re sure to find something to invigorate your senses and lift your spirits while exploring these trails.

-Corbeil Circle Route
+Corbeil Circle Cycling Route

 Kate Pace Way, North Bay; Nipissing Manor near Corbeil.
 Once home to the Dionne Quints, it is now a senior’s home.